caseymorris61/caseymorris61.github.io/_posts/2019-10-06-whats-casey-cooking.markdown

 ## HOMEMADE EMILIO'S PIZZA
 ![Pizza](/assets/images/pizza_baked.jpg){:height="420px" width="560px"}

 Interestingly, growing up in Central Ohio, I had no shortage of terrific pizza options.
 When people think of cities associated with pizza, its generally Chicago or New York.
-While not as popular or well known, Central Ohio can certainly holds its own with those other cities.
+While not as popular or well known, Central Ohio can certainly hold its own with those other cities.
 Pizza is so popular that my hometown had roughly 1 pizza parlor per 1000 residents!
 However, when it comes to picking the best, there is an undisputed winner: [Emilio's](http://www.emelioscatering.com/restaurant).

 Emilio's was a favorite of my father growing up, a trait also passed down to me.
 It is the pepperoni that sets them far above the rest of pizza options in the area.
-After decades of searching, asking, begging the owners for the brand of pepperoni, my dad recently was able to buy the pepperoni in bulk directly from the restaurant!
-Armed with their pepperoni, we were finally able to make the best homemade pizza.
+For decades, my dad has been in search of this pepperoni and only recently was able to find an adequate provider.
+I am not sure where he acquires it, but I get it in 5 lb. ziplock bags!
+Armed with this pepperoni, we were finally able to make the best homemade pizza.

 ### Ingredients
  1. Martha White Thin & Crispy Pizza Crust